exoclime/HELIOS-K/README.md

 # Download and pre-process the line lists #
+If you work an the University of Bern on the Hulk cluster, then most of the pre-processed files are already available at `scratch/sigrimm/EXOMOL/`.

 ## Supported line list databases ##
 HELIOS-K supports line lists from the Hitran, HITEMP, ExoMol, Kurucz, NIST  or VALD databases.
 Before the line lists can be used, they have to be pre-processed into binary